k8or-development-dgo/fundamental-smr-lbr-k8r-doc-rep-k8d/v0-0-01-dir/github-dir/infrastructure-repository-dir/README.md

-## Sambar/LeBar/k8or Web Application Infrastructure Resource Breakdown
+## Infrastructure Resource Breakdown within the Sambar/LeBar/k8or Web Applications

 This document uses `User Registration` Flow-2 as an example to illustrate the infrastructure resource breakdown.
 The same principles and processes apply to all other flows within the Sambar/LeBar/k8or web applications.